johnkerl/miller/docs/src/data-diving-examples.md

 1.0900000000000003    1.1900000000000002  0          0       25
 </pre>

 Look at univariate stats by color and shape.
-In particular, color-dependent flag probabilities pop out, aligning with their original Bernoulli probablities from the data-generator script:
+In particular, color-dependent flag probabilities pop out, aligning with their original Bernoulli probabilities from the data-generator script:

 <pre class="pre-highlight-in-pair">
 <b>mlr --opprint stats1 -a min,mean,max -f flag,u,v -g color \</b>